RicoJia/ricojia.github.io/_posts/2024/2024-07-11-rgbd-slam-bundle-adjustment.markdown

 Above is an optimization problem.
 Any optimization needs: a cost function, target variables, and constraints.
 In SLAM, most problems are constraints-less, so we will be focused on it.

 When F(x) is linear, we can form an optimization problem when it has constraints.
-When `F(x)` is a non-linear function, this optimization problem becomes a "non-linear" optimization problem.
-If we know the gradient of F(x) analytically, we can get an minima by $\frac{dF}{dx}=0$.
+When `F(x)` is a non-linear function, this optimization problem becomes a "non-linear" optimization problem (duh!).
+If we know the gradient of F(x) analytically, we can get a local minima in one-shot by $\frac{dF}{dx}=0$.
 However, in real life applications, we usually don't.
 So we would iteratively find the gradient descent direction in X, apply a step size, and get a smaller `F(x)`.
-To find the step size, one commonly use Gauss-Newton, or Levenberg-Marquardt methods.
+To find the step size, we commonly use optimization techniques like Gauss-Newton, or Levenberg-Marquardt.

 ## How To Formulate SLAM Into An Optimization Problem

-A classical SLAM frontend is like IMU, it is incremental, and have accumulative errors.
+A typical SLAM frontend uses odometry (e.g., IMU) which is incremental and has accumulative errors.
+There are three main schools of SLAM methods:

+- Filtering Based SLAM (Kalman Filter, Particle Filter Based, etc.)
+- Graph Based SLAM
+- Deep Learning based SLAM

 A batch is to optimize the total amount of errors with multiple camera frames at once.

 Imagine we have a trajectory composed of: